-Although our sample is not powerful enough and does not provide any representation of all offenders (e.g. non-Jewish and those who Hebrew is not their primary language were excluded), the findings provide an interesting glimpse into the experiences of white-collar offenders and how their perceive and react to punishment, and thus our findings may provide a precursor into the punishment considerations of white-collar criminals and more educated offenders who prior to their offense lead a normative lifestyle.

-Accordingly, and to summarize this current qualitative study, it is important to acknowledge that the limitations of the findings that applies only to those who were under IPRA’s supervision.
-Future studies should aim to examine a more diverse group of ex-prisoners among them those who failed to complete IPRA’s supervision, those who maxed out of prison without any mandated community supervision.
-Further, more emphasis should be given to future time perspectives and expectations reported by ex-prisoners, and those about to be released, as they may provide good indicators of desistance and successful reintegration (LeBel et al., 2008).
-Accordingly, it is recommended that future studies will triangulate the qualitative method with a quantitative one to enable more objective and empirical data on the frequencies of the perceptions and attitudes experienced and viewed by the offenders themselves, as an indication of the process of transition from imprisonment, reentry, supervision and reintegration, while also provide some much needed insights into the resources available to them in the process, and in particular what are the resources that correlate to successful completion of supervision and reintegration.
+Although our sample lacks power and does not represent many groups of offenders (e.g. non-Jewish offenders and those whose primary language is not Hebrew), the findings provide an interesting glimpse into the experiences of white-collar offenders and how they perceive and react to rehabilitation.
+Thus, our study provides a foundation for closer examination of the rehabilitation of white-collar criminals and more educated offenders who led a normative lifestyle prior to their offense.
+It also opens up avenues for future research.
+For example, future studies could usefully examine a more diverse group of ex-prisoners, including those who failed to complete the IPRA program or who were not subject to mandatory community supervision.
+Greater emphasis should be given to future time perspectives and expectations reported by ex-prisoners and those about to be released, as these may provide good indicators of desistance and successful reintegration (LeBel et al., 2008).
+Accordingly, it is recommended that future studies should combine qualitative and quantitative methods to yield more objective and empirical data on the frequencies of the perceptions and attitudes experienced and viewed by the offenders themselves, as an indication of the process of transition through rehabilitation, reentry, supervision and reintegration.
+This will provide much-needed insight into the resources available to them that correlate with successful completion of supervision and reintegration.

 References

-Bernard, H. R. (2010).
-Analyzing qualitative data: Systematic approach.
+Bernard HR (2010) Analyzing Qualitative Data: Systematic Approaches.
 London: Sage.

-Bersani, B. E., & Doherty, E. E. (2018).
-Desistance from offending in the twenty-first century.
-Annual Review of Criminology, 1, 311-334.
+Bersani BE and Doherty EE (2018) Desistance from offending in the twenty-first century.
+Annual Review of Criminology 1: 311–334.

-Bottoms, A., & Shapland, J. (2011).
-Steps towards desistance among male young adult recidivists.
-In S. Farrall, R. Sparks, S. Maruna, & M. Hough (Eds.), Escape routes: Contemporary perspectives on life after punishment (pp. 43-80).
-New York, NY: Routledge.
+Bottoms A and Shapland J (2011) Steps towards desistance among male young adult recidivists.
+In: Farrall S, Sparks R, Maruna S and Hough M (eds) Escape Routes: Contemporary Perspectives on Life after Punishment.
+New York, NY: Routledge, pp.43–80.

-Bouffard, J. A., MacKenzie, D. L., & Hickman, L. J. (2000).
-Effectiveness of vocational education and employment programs for adult offenders: A methodology-based analysis of the literature.
-Journal of Offender Rehabilitation , 31, 1–41.
+Bouffard JA, MacKenzie DL and Hickman LJ (2000) Effectiveness of vocational education and employment programs for adult offenders: A methodology-based analysis of the literature.
+Journal of Offender Rehabilitation 31: 1–41.

-Brand, S. (2016).
-Lived Experiences of Reintegration: A study of how former prisoners experienced reintegration in a local context.
-Submitted in Fulfillment of the Requirements for the Award of Doctor of Philosophy, to Technological University Dublin.

-Broidy, L., & Cauffman, E. (2017).
-The Glueck women: Using the past to assess and extend Contemporary understandings of women’s desistance from crime.
-Journal of Developmental and Life-Course Criminology, 3, 102-125.
+Broidy L and Cauffman E (2017) The Glueck women: Using the past to assess and extend contemporary understandings of women’s desistance from crime.
+Journal of Developmental and Life-Course Criminology 3: 102–125.

-Cook, P. J., Kang, S., Braga, A. A., Ludwig, J., & O’Brien, M.E.
-(2015).
-An experimental evaluation of a comprehensive employment-oriented prisoner re-entry program.
-Journal of Quantitative Criminology, 31(3), 355-382.
+Cook PJ, Kang S, Braga AA, Ludwig J and O’Brien ME (2015) An experimental evaluation of a comprehensive employment-oriented prisoner re-entry program.
+Journal of Quantitative Criminology 31(3): 355–382.

-Cook, J. M., Walser, R. D., Kane, V., Ruzek, J. I., & Woody, G. (2006).
-Dissemination and feasibility of a cognitive-behavioral treatment for substance use disorders and posttraumatic stress disorder in the Veterans Administration.
-Journal of Psychoactive Drugs, 38(1), 89-92.

-Crites, E. L., & Taxman, F. S. (2013).
-The responsivity principle: Determining the appropriate

-program and dosage to match risk and needs.
-In F. S. Taxman & A. Pattavina (Eds.),

-Simulation strategies to reduce recidivism (pp. 143-166).
-New York, NY: Springer.

-Cullen, F. T. (2012).
-Taking rehabilitation seriously: Creativity, science, and the challenge of offender change.
-Punishment & Society, 14, 94-114.
+Cullen FT (2012) Taking rehabilitation seriously: Creativity, science, and the challenge of offender change.
+Punishment & Society 14: 94–114.